-Vacuum erection devices and penile arterial reconstruction for erectile dysfunction are clinically proven and, therefore, may be medically necessary when the following criteria are met:
+Vacuum erection devices and penile arterial reconstruction are clinically proven and, therefore, may be medically necessary when the following criteria are met (Burnett, 2018):

-- The member is diagnosed with erectile dysfunction. - Conservative treatments have been attempted for at least 12 months and have failed (Burnett, 2018).
+- The member is diagnosed with erectile dysfunction. - Conservative treatments have been attempted for at least 12 months and have failed.